rubydevro/apm_bro/README.md

 # ApmBro

 Minimal APM for Rails apps.
-Automatically measures each controller action's total time, tracks SQL queries, and posts metrics to a remote endpoint with an API key read from your app's settings/credentials/env.
+Automatically measures each controller action's total time, tracks SQL queries, monitors view rendering performance, monitors background jobs, and posts metrics to a remote endpoint with an API key read from your app's settings/credentials/env.

 ## Installation